-If the interest rate had increased or decreased by 0.25%, and assumed all other variables remain constant, the profit before tax would have increased or decreased by \$15,507 and decreased or increased by \$13,751 for the years ended December 31, 2020 and 2019, respectively.
-This is mainly due to borrowings and bank savings with variable interest rates.
+If the interest rate had increased or decreased by 0.25%, and assumed all other variables remain constant, the profit before tax would have increased or decreased by \$3,586 and \$15,507 for the years ended December 31, 2021 and 2020, respectively.
+This is mainly due to borrowings, demand deposits and time deposits with variable interest rates.